Battle of Abukir (1799): Aftermath

-On 23 August, leaving the command to Kleber, Bonaparte embarked on the frigate Muiron in the small flotilla under the command of Ganteaume. with Berthier, Murat, Lannes and several of his savants (including his favorite, Monge).
-He very secretively prepared to abandon Egypt and go back to France and only informed Kleber with a letter in the very same day he departed, to the great chagrin of his troops and generals who viewed this as nothing short of betrayal (especially Kleber, who would be appalled to see the letters Napoleon dispatched to the directory, in which he minimized and downplayed the precarious conditions of the expedition.
-Kleber would dispatch a strong-worded letter to the directory informing them of the reality of the situation).
+On 23 August, leaving the command to Kléber, Napoleon embarked on the frigate Muiron in a small French flotilla under the command of Honoré Joseph Antoine Ganteaume with Berthier, Murat, Lannes and several of his savants (including his favorite, Gaspard Monge).
+He very secretively prepared to abandon Egypt and go back to France and only informed Kléber with a letter in the very same day he departed, to the great chagrin of his troops and generals who viewed this as nothing short of betrayal (especially Kléber, who would be appalled to see the letters Napoleon dispatched to the Directory, in which he minimized and downplayed the precarious conditions of the expedition.
+Kléber would dispatch a strong-worded letter to the directory informing them of the reality of the situation).

 In the long term, a French presence in Egypt was impossible to maintain.
-Jean Antoine Verdier managed to defeat a 2nd Turkish amphibious assault at Damietta several months later, on 1st November, and Kleber tenuously maintained French rule over the country thanks to his victory at Heliopolis on 18 March 1800, but less than a month later he was murdered in his garden in Cairo by a student of theology.
-Kleber's successor, Menou, lacking the skills of a war leader, was defeated at Canopus (fought a short distance west of the battlefield of Aboukir, on the isthmus to Alexandria) and surrendered on 2 September on identical conditions that were negotiated and agreed on previously by Kleber, Sidney Smith and the Ottoman Grand Vizier, but declined and foundered by the British prime minister.
+Jean Antoine Verdier managed to defeat a second Ottoman amphibious assault at Damietta several months later, on 1 November, and Kléber tenuously maintained French rule over the country thanks to his victory at Heliopolis on 18 March 1800, but less than a month later he was murdered in his garden in Cairo by a student of theology.
+Kléber's successor, Menou, lacking the skills of a war leader, was defeated at Canopus (fought a short distance west of the battlefield of Aboukir, on the isthmus to Alexandria) and surrendered on 2 September on identical conditions that were negotiated and agreed on previously by Kléber, Smith and Grand Vizier Kör Yusuf Ziyaüddin Pasha, but declined and foundered by Prime Minister William Pitt the Younger.
 Under the convention signed with the British, the French army came back to France in British ships.